dalibo/temboard/doc/INSTALL.md

 sudo pip install sqlalchemy
 ```

-Proceed with the UI installation:
+Proceed with the installation of the UI:

 ```
-$ cd ganesh-web-client/
+$ cd temboard-ui/
 $ sudo python setup.py install
 ```